Accueil » Tips » Skipping dinner: a dietitian’s view

 • 1 cup of unsweetened herbal tea

-Keep in mind that quantities and calories aren’t the focus of the 16:8 schedule as long as the quality of the food is good and you pay attention to your satiety.
+Keep in mind that quantities and calories are not the focus of this 16:8 schedule as long as the quality of the foods is there and you pay attention to your satiety.

-Certain precautions should still be taken into account.
-If you have a compulsive relationship with food, specific exercise routines, or issues managing stress and mood, I recommend listening to your needs and not forcing this approach.
+Certain precautions still need to be taken into account.
+If you have a compulsive relationship with food, specific exercise habits, or issues managing stress and mood, I advise you to stay attentive to your needs and not force this approach on yourself.

 Sources and scientific studies